Take A New Approach!

 After successful completion of the required courses, Somatic Movement Educator Training students must also:

-- Choose the "Independent Track" on the ISMETA website.
+- Choose the "Fast Track" on the ISMETA website.

 - Complete the required 150 hours of professional practice within two years.